-Decision Element Yes No is there a threat to mitigated? o life, property, or resources that cannot be Are potential effective the range of accep ets on cultural and natural resources outside stable effects? idicators and/or risk assessment results ne appropriate Agency Administrator? dimate fire activity that limits or precludes ement of this fire? ency Administrator issues that proclude warrants continued a Checklist is a process to assess whether or not the widdlend fire use implementation.
-A "Yes" response to the the appropriate management response a d. to any e The Decision Criteric warrants continued on the checklist Indi suppression-oriented Recommended wildland fire use implementation.
-A "Yes" response- cates that the appropriate management response a d.
-NO-GO to any e The Decision Criteric warrants continued on the checklist indi suppression-oriented wildland fire use implementation.
-A "Yes" response cates that the appropriate management response a d. to any e checklist, the agency administrator evaluates the criteria, based on staff input, and determines if the fire should receive an appropriate management response to achieve resource benefits or a suppression-oriented response.
+Decision Element Yas No e there a thraat to mitigated? o life, property, or resources that cannot be Are potential effect tha ranga of accept ts on culturel and naturel resources outside stable effects?
+Are relativa risk in inaccaptable to th dicators end/or risk assessment results ha appropriate Agency Administrator? s thare other prox limate fire activity that limits or preciudes ament of this fire? accession manag Are there other Ag viidland fire use? ancy Administrator issues that preciude Are there other Ag wildland fire use?
+The Decision Criteri warrants continued in the checklat indi wppression-oriented Response Action Creck spergrate ancy Administrator issues that preclude a Checklist is a process to assess whather or not th widdand fire use implementation.
+A "Yes" response factor that the appropriate management response a factor that the appropriate management response a factor of the approprise a factor he situati e to any e should be lon element Are there other Ag wildland fire use?
+The Decision Criteriu warrants continued in the checklist findi wppression-oriented Recommended Response Action check apprepriete iox) ancy Administrator issues that preclude a Checklist is a process to assess whather or not th wildland fire use implementation.
+A "Yes" response cates that the appropriate management response of A. NO-GO (Other appropriate management response) he situati e to any e should be lon element checklist, the agency administrator evaluates the criteria, based on staff input, and determines if the fire should receive an appropriate management response to achieve resource benefits or a suppression-oriented response.
 A "Yes" response to any of the five elements indicates that management should consider a suppression-oriented appropriate management response.
 All "No" answers to the decision elements indicate that the fire is a viable candidate to be managed for resource benefits.
 Standard size, fully reproducible copies of the form are enclosed in the Appendix.